 - Understand the purpose and use of core management roles and team based roles

 - Envision and put what you’ve learned into practice with real world work and teams in your life

-- Create the foundation for collaborative accountability that transforms traditional forms of oppression that make it difficult to hold people accountable in participatory environments
+- Create the foundation for collaborative accountability that transforms the patterns that make it difficult to hold people accountable in participatory environments

 - Understand what accountability means and identify who we are accountable to

-- Set up collective task tracking for crafting that culture of accountability across your team
+- Set up collective project management for crafting that culture of accountability across your team

 - Get tools to become visibly on track and deliver on your goals